 Accidents happen all the time, and some just can’t be avoided.
 People slip and fall for a whole host of reasons.
-However, if you have been injured after a slip and fall due to the negligence of someone else, you may have a case to help cover your damages.
+However, if you have been injured after a slip and fall due to someone else’s negligence, you may have a case to help cover your damages.

 How Slip and Fall Lawyers Prove Fault After an Injury

 The key is being able to establish responsibility for the area or events that led up to the fall.
-Having a slip and fall case is sometimes challenging to prove, but some attorneys are trained and experienced in fighting those specific accidents.
+A slip-and-fall case is sometimes challenging to prove, but some attorneys are trained and experienced in fighting those specific accidents.

-Here is what you need to know about slip and fall lawyers and their cases.
+You need to know here about slip-and-fall lawyers and their cases.

 Types of Falls Covered

-There are many causes to why individual trips, slips and falls in either a business or another person’s home.
-Some falls are just embarrassing, but others can lead to significant injury, medical bills, and even lost wages.
+There are many causes why individual trips, slips and falls in a business or another person’s home.
+Some falls are embarrassing, but others can lead to significant injury, medical bills, and even lost wages.
 Here are some of the most common causes of a slip and fall case.